Stable, reliable processes, low scrap rates and superb product integrity

-The high forming pressures and resulting friction present in high strength material forming pose unique challenges for tools for ferrous and non-ferrous working materials.
+The high forming pressures and resulting friction present in cold forming operations pose unique challenges for tools for ferrous and non-ferrous working materials.
 Optimized tool design and the right coating solutions can help overcome such challenges.Contact us

 Ionbond’s coatings, which are also available in combination with nitriding as a duplex option, have a proven track record in the following cold forming applications:

 Stamping processes for ferrous and non-ferrous alloys frequently encounter issues such as split and wrinkled product or galling on the tool surfaces.
 These issues can be further exacerbated when thicker coils, high-strength materials and inadequate lubrication are used.
 Ionbond™ PVD and PACVD coatings, with their favorable frictional properties, excellent wear resistance and high impact fatigue resistance, help improve product quality and extend tool life even in the most challenging applications involving AHSS, stainless steel and aluminum alloys.